The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering

 Figure \ref{fig:CSratioVSmV} shows the relative enhancement $\delta_R$ of \eqn{eq:deltaR} of the inferred Bhabha cross section as a function of the mass of the dark photon.
 This directly translates into an equal enhancement of the hadronic cross section.
-The dashed curves are obtained for $m_{\chi_2} = 0.90\, m_V$, while the solid curves for $m_{\chi_2} = 0.95\, m_V$.
+The dashed curves are obtained for $m_{\chi_2} = 0.90\, m_V$, while the solid curves for $m_{\chi_2} = 0.93\, m_V$.
 The different colors denote different values of the dark coupling $\alpha_D = 0.05$ (blue), $0.1$ (yellow) and $0.5$ (green).
-In addition, we fixed $m_{\chi_1} = 25$ MeV and the dark photon couplings to electrons and muons to $\varepsilon\, e= 5\times 10^{-3}$.
-This value for the couplings is allowed by current experimental results, as we will discuss in section~\ref{sec:constraints}.
-The red region corresponds to the values of $\delta_R$ needed to bring the KLOE and BaBar cross sections to agree within $2\sigma$.
-This also implies that in this region the data-driven results based on the dispersive method agree with the lattice determination of $\amhvp$ at a level below $2\sigma$, while all the experimental results on $\shad$ remain mutually compatible within $\sim3\sigma$.
-In particular, closer to the upper part of the red shaded band, the largest tension ($\sim3\sigma$) would be between the BESIII and the KLOE results.
+In addition, we fixed $m_{\chi_1} = 18 \,\rm MeV$ and the dark photon couplings to electrons and muons to $\varepsilon\, e= 5\times 10^{-3}$.
+As we will discuss in section~\ref{sec:constraints}, this value for the couplings is allowed by current experimental results.
+The red horizonatal line indicates the value of $\delta_R$ below which KLOE08 and KLOE12 remain compatible within $3\sigma$ with KLOE10.
+In this region, all other measurements also agree with the combined KLOE result at better than $3\sigma$.